apigirl/katacoda/dd-workshop-dash-2019/steps/step1.md

 # Setup
 Before to get started, wait for the setup script to finish.
-The setup script will print in the terminal the following message when it will be done:
+The setup script prints this message in the terminal when the setup is complete:

 ```
 Your workspace setup is done!
 Enjoy the workshop :)
 ```

 The setup script did the following things for you:
-1. Clone the community driven integration repository into the workspace directory:
+1. Clone the community-driven integration repository into the workspace directory:
   - `git clone git@github.com:DataDog/integrations-extras.git /workspace/integration-extras`

 2. Setup a python virtual environment
   - `virtualenv venv -p python2`
   - `source venv/bin/activate`

 3. Install and configure the Datadog CLI
   - `pip install "datadog-checks-dev[cli]"`
   - `ddev config set extras "/workspace/integrations-extras"`